 Where to Stay in the Finger Lakes

+First, let’s get you situated.
 The best and most active places to stay in the Finger Lakes are Seneca Lake, Keuka Lake, and Cayuga Lake.
-And one of the best accommodations is Airbnb and boutique hotels for both luxury and budget accommodation.
-Since the Finger Lakes are expansive, we have also dedicated a guide to the best lakes and towns to stay in the Finger Lakes.
-However, if you’re looking for quick hotel recommendations, below are a just few of many!
+If you’re looking for quick hotel recommendations, below are just a few of many!
+Otherwise, keep scrolling for the things to do.

 1) Seneca Lake